SpyC0der77/open-genmoji/README.md

 At its core, Open Genmoji is simply a collection of LoRA files (available on [HuggingFace](https://huggingface.co/EvanZhouDev/open-genmoji)), each finetuned based on thousands of Apple emojis, that teaches an image generation model to create emojis.
 Anywhere you can add a LoRA onto an image generation model, you can use Open Genmoji.

-Open Genmoji also comes with a special metaprompts, known as [Open Genmoji Prompt Assist](#prompt-assist) to help you create the perfect prompt to make any emoji you want.
+Open Genmoji also comes with special metaprompts, used in a tool known as [Open Genmoji Prompt Assist](#prompt-assist) to help you create the perfect prompt to make any emoji you want.
 Some Open Genmoji LoRAs may have their own metaprompts.

 The best part?
 You can also [use your creation in iOS 18+ as a real emoji](#postprocessing)—Even if your phone doesn't support Apple Intelligence.